 Semantic technology, mature products and powerful SaaS solutions.

-JANZZ.technology stands out in the following areas thanks to its in-depth expertise, complete solutions and intelligent JANZZsme!, JANZZon!, JANZZclassifier! and JANZZ.jobs products for all relevant market participants and segments (BtoC, BtoB and BtoG):
+JANZZ.technology stands out in the following areas thanks to its in-depth expertise, and intelligent products and solutions JANZZsme!, JANZZon!, JANZZparser!, JANZZclassifier! and JANZZ.jobs for all relevant market participants and segments (BtoC, BtoB and BtoG):

 - Semantic search and matching technologies (primarily in the area of skills and job matching)